vishalsingh384/vishalsingh384/README.md

 <h1 align="center">Hi 👋, I'm Vishal</h1>
 <h3 align="center">🚧DSA 🚧Frontend ⏳Backend</h3>
-<h5 align="center">Working on, honing and adding new skills.
+<h5 align="center">Working on, honing and developing new skills on at a time.
 My interests are programming, developing, and playing games.
 No, not on the phone/PC.
 Outdoor.
 Java and JavaScript are my helping hands.
 Why?
 Because I learned them first.
 No specific reason.
 Getting better every 5th day.
 Aim is to get better everyday.
 Certainly not a work of art but surely a work in progress</h5>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

 - 🔭 I’m currently working on [A movie app](https://github.com/vishalsingh384/about_movies)